-- your business is based in the UK; - o your business has been negatively affected by the coronavirus pandemic; - you have not claimed under the Coronavirus Business Interruption Loan Scheme (CBILS) or Coronavirus Large Business Interruption Loan Scheme (CLBILS).
+- your business is based in the UK; - your business has been negatively affected by the coronavirus pandemic; - you have not claimed under the Coronavirus Business Interruption Loan Scheme (CBILS), Coronavirus Large Business Interruption Loan Scheme (CLBILS), or COVID-19 Corporate Financing Facility (CCFF).

-( If you've already received a loan of up to £50,000 under the CBILS and would like to transfer it into the BBLS, you can arrange this with your lender until 4 November 2020.)
+( If you've already received a loan of up to £50,000 under the CBILS and would like to transfer it into the BBLS, you can arrange this with your lender until 31 March 2020.)

-Business can apply for loans through the BBLS until 30 November 2020.
+Business can apply for loans through the BBLS until 31 March 2020.